-Are you a efficient cook who makes dinner for the family every night?
+Are you an efficient cook who makes dinner for the family every night?
 Or are you a Nigella Lawson who throws dinner parties every other weekend?
 Or are you an adventurous cook with snazzy equipment and exotic pantry to experiment with different cooking methods?
 Your kitchen layout should aspire to help you become the cook you truly want to be.
-By prioritizing your work space and investing in the right storage and equipment, you will be able to to build a work flow that is like a well-oiled machine.
+By prioritizing your space and investing in the right storage and equipment, you will be able to build a work flow like a well-oiled machine.

 The kitchen layout is the arrangement of the countertop, major appliances and storage areas.
 The first strategy is to optimize the working path between your 3 main work-stations (fridge, hob and sink), also commonly referred to as the work triangle, and ensure that prep, cooking and washing area are easily within reach of each other.
-Here are 5 fundamental layouts to suit different spatial requirement:-
+Here are 5 kitchen layout ideas to suit different spatial requirement:-

 1. Single Wall, Galley/ Corridor